officialmiz/xmonad-configs/README.md

-#this is my dual monitor version of my xmonad configs
+#this is my single monitor version of my xmonad configs